‘7 employees were terminated:’ Vicious brawl at Milwaukee Popeyes caught on cellphone video

 MILWAUKEE -- Outrageous cellphone video from inside a Milwaukee Popeyes restaurant shows a group of employees getting into a vicious brawl.
 This all went down while customers were inside.
 The violent encounter happened at the Popeyes near 76th and Good Hope Road around 9:30 p.m. on Wednesday, Nov.
 13.

-Richard Fourte' wanted to avoid the drive-thru line -- and went inside.
+Richard Fourté wanted to avoid the drive-thru line -- and went inside.

-"I said to myself, I said, 'Wow, there's a lot of people working here,"' Fourte' said.
+"I said to myself, I said, 'Wow, there's a lot of people working here,"' Fourté said.

 Soon it went from calm to chaos inside the restaurant.

-"I heard one of them yell, 'It's a fight," Fourte' said.
+"I heard one of them yell, 'It's a fight," Fourté said.
 "They ran to the back by the grills, OK.
 Now, there was a fight back there.
 I didn't get that one on tape."

-Fourte' said tensions were just beginning to mount.
-Feeling the hostility, Fourte' grabbed his cellphone and started recording.
+Fourté said tensions were just beginning to mount.
+Feeling the hostility, Fourté grabbed his cellphone and started recording.

 Moments later, a violent fight broke out with several employees throwing punches.

-Soon, the situation cooled off -- and Fourte' left empty-handed.
+Soon, the situation cooled off -- and Fourté left empty-handed.

-"Honestly, I wasn't even going to get the chicken sandwich," Fourte' said.
+"Honestly, I wasn't even going to get the chicken sandwich," Fourté said.

 When police arrived on scene, they determined no weapons were involved -- and no arrests were made.
 It is unclear what sparked the altercation.